hashicorp/terraform-provider-google/website/docs/r/firebase_apple_app.html.markdown

   (Required)
   The user-assigned display name of the App.

-- - -

 * `bundle_id` -
-  (Optional)
+  (Required)
   The canonical bundle ID of the Apple app as it would appear in the Apple AppStore.

+- - -

 * `app_store_id` -
   (Optional)